Skip to main content

 Application Procedure

-The abstract (max 400 words), along with an accompanying letter, should be submitted to the Andrew Parry (This email address is being protected from spambots.
-You need JavaScript enabled to view it.) by 31st March of the year of the presentation.
+The abstract (max 400 words), along with an accompanying letter, should be submitted to the Andrew Parry (andrew.parry@willows.uk.net) by 31st March of the year of the presentation.
 One application is allowed per veterinary surgeon, and a surgeon may only receive the award on one occasion.
 If there are multiple applications for the award in a year, the EAVDI-BID committee will determine whether the fund will be awarded in total to a single candidate, or split between several.
 The candidates will be informed of the committee’s decision by the end of May of that year.
 If there are no applications received by the 31st March, there will be no award that year.

 Successful Candidates